Gerda Taro: Coverage of the Spanish Civil War

 Subsequently, Taro attained some independence.
 She refused Capa's marriage proposal.
-Also, she became publicly related to the circle of anti-fascist European and intellectuals (such as Ernest Hemingway and George Orwell) who crusaded particularly for the Spanish Republic. :fr:Ce Soir, a communist newspaper of France, signed her for publishing Taro's works only.
+Also, she became publicly related to the circle of anti-fascist European and intellectuals (such as Ernest Hemingway and George Orwell) who crusaded particularly for the Spanish Republic.
+Ce soir, a communist newspaper of France, signed her for publishing Taro's works only.
 Then, she began to commercialise her production under the Photo Taro label.
 Regards, Life, Illustrated London News and Volks-Illustrierte (the exile edition of Arbeiter-Illustrierte-Zeitung) were among the publications that used her work.

 Reporting the Valencia bombing alone, Taro obtained the photographs which are her most celebrated.
 Also, in July 1937, Taro's photographs were in demand by the international press when, alone, she was covering the Brunete region near Madrid for Ce Soir.
 Although the Nationalist propaganda claimed that the region was under its control, the Republican forces had in fact forced that faction out.
 Taro's photographs were the only testimony of the actual situation.